 The straight shaft shape provides security and comfort from top to bottom, well suited to those who find regular condoms loose at the base or shaft.

-A pack of 12 are priced around $6.99 (58c/condom) and are available from chemists or online stores.
+A pack of 12 are priced at just $6.49 (54c/condom) on Amazon and are also available from chemists or online stores.
 We’ve not found Supermarkets to generally stock these.

 - 49mm width provides snug fit

 - Straight shaft shape delivers security and comfort

 These are also certified vegan and Fair-Trade, so are perfect for those who are either vegan and/or the more ethically conscious.

 GLYDE Slimfit are only available in bulk packs of 100.
 As such they offer fantastic value at just 29.5c/condom with 100 costing $29.95 from Amazon Australia.

 They are generally only available in bulk online.
 You can also find GLYDE stocked at most sexual health centres throughout Australia for free.